Year 10 Update - Summer Term

 Our Celebration Evening this term was a phenomenal success.
 It was so heartening to see a packed hall filled with proud students, families and staff, all coming together to recognise and reward the hard work, progress and outstanding attitudes of our students.

 So many of our Year 10s were recognised for demonstrating our school’s CORE Values – Commitment, Opportunity, Respect and Excellence, across a wide range of subjects and contexts.
-Awards were given not only for academic excellence, but also for resilience, contribution to school life, and consistent effort.
+Awards were given not only for outstanding contribution and academic excellence, but also for resilience, contribution to school life, and consistent effort.

 Work Experience – Real-World Preparation